 Indoor transmission of viruses under different ventilation measures

-In a research project, SMHI and Gothenburg University cooperates to discover how indoor ventilation affects the transmission of the virus causing the disease Covid-19.
+In a research project, SMHI and Gothenburg University cooperates to discover how indoor ventilation affects the transmission of virus causing infectious diseases.

-The Covid-19 disease is caused by the corona virus SARS-CoV-2 spread by small respiratory droplets or secretions from the respiratory tract.
-Medium-range transport of SARS-CoV-2 by small aerosol particles in closed indoor environments can lead to an elevated infection risk that primarily depends on virus concentration in air and exposure time.
+Disease such as Covid-19 and influenza, are caused by viruses spread by small respiratory droplets from the respiratory tract.
+Small aerosol particles can cause medium distance transport of viruses.
+In an insufficient ventilated indoor environment, this can lead to an elevated infection risk that increases with the virus concentration in air, and with the exposure time.

 The project runs during 2022-2023 and is financed by the Swedish research council for sustainable development Formas.

-Project members: Johan Westin och Lars-Magnus Andersson, University of Gothenburg, Institute of Biomedicine, Department of Infectious Diseases
+Project members: Johan Westin and Lars-Magnus Andersson, University of Gothenburg, Institute of Biomedicine, Department of Infectious Diseases

 Anna-Carin Olin, University of Gothenburg, Occupational and environmental medicine, Community medicine and public health, Institute of Medicine and Sahlgrenska University Hospital